-Please refer to Appendix F7 of the Pre-Application BAR for the Initial comments received and responses.
-The initial comments and responses report are attached as Appendix F8 of the Pre-Application BAR.
+Please refer to Appendix F7 of the draft BAR for the Initial comments received and responses and refer to Appendix F10 for the Pre-Application BAR comments received and responses.
+The initial comments and responses report are attached as Appendix F8 of the draft BAR, and the comments and responses report for the Pre-Application BAR is attached as Appendix 11 of the draft BAR.